carpentries/carpentries.org/content/posts/2025/02/announcing-library-carpentry-intro-marcedit.md

 ---
 layout: page
-authors: ["Jennifer Eustis", “Abigail Sparling”, “Owen Stephens”]
+authors: ["Jennifer Eustis", "Abigail Sparling", "Owen Stephens"]
 teaser: "Introduction to MarcEdit, a new lesson designed to introduce MarcEdit tools and features to profile, manipulate, and enhance MARC library data."
 title: "Library Carpentry Curriculum Advisory Committee Approves the Introduction to MarcEdit lesson"
 date: 2025-02-18